Uvacoder/aaa-js30-projects-Aimanski12/readme.md

 ## Currency Converter

-> I made this currency converter app are one of the app ideas that really interest me most.
+> Currency converter app are one of the app ideas that really interests me most.
 I build this app to see how does the currency app works under the hood.
+Thank you for looking into this repo.
 All the data from this app are taken from [API Frankfurter](https://www.frankfurter.app/) and [Rest Countries](https://restcountries.eu/).

 [View it live from your browser.](http://bit.ly/2tFL0A3) Deployed with Firebase<br>
 [Watch Short Video Clip]() <br>